kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
 <li>First-time user</li>
 <ul>
-<li>As a first-time user I would like to easily understand what the website is about</li>
+<li>As a first-time user, I would like to easily understand what the website is about.</li>
 <ul>
 <li>After starting the website, the user is immediately displayed a navigation bar with the name of the club and a menu bar under which there is a photo inspiring hiking.
-The name of the club clearly explains the content of this page</li>
+The name of the club clearly explains the content of this page.</li>
 </ul>
-<li>As a first-time user I would like to easily navigate throughout the website content</li>
+<li>As a first-time user, I would like to easily navigate throughout the website content.</li>
 <ul>
 <li>The site navigation is very simple and intuitive.
 The menu bar is permanently stuck at the top of the page, allowing the user to quickly switch between the individual sections of the page.
 In addition, all links in the menu precisely define the individual sections of the page and highlight their name upon hover.
 To speed up operation, the page automatically scrolls its content to the section selected by the user.</li>
 </ul>
-<li>As a first-time user I would like to read information about the Clonmel Hiking Club</li>
+<li>As a first-time user, I would like to read information about the Clonmel Hiking Club.</li>
 <ul>
 <li>The about us section very clearly and briefly describes what the Clonmel hiking club is and inspires website visitors to join its group.</li>
 </ul>
-<li>As a first-time user I would like to easily read the text information displayed on the webpage regardless of the device screen size I'm using</li>
+<li>As a first-time user, I would like to easily read the text information displayed on the webpage regardless of the device screen size I'm using.</li>
 <ul>
-<li>The club website allows the user to display its content on various screens of mobile phones, tablets, iPads, laptops and desktops.
-The layout of the page content changes dynamically depending on the resolution of the screen on which the page is displayed</li>
+<li>The club website allows the user to display its content on various screens of mobile phones, tablets, laptops, and desktops.
+The layout of the page content changes dynamically depending on the resolution of the screen on which the page is displayed.</li>
 </ul>
-<li>As a first-time user I would like to find other interesting information I'm looking for</li>
+<li>As a first-time user, I would like to find other interesting information I'm looking for.</li>
 <ul>
 <li>The website has been divided into thematic sections where the user can find interesting information.
 The content of each section has been designed to be easily readable and to convey as much information as possible.
-In addition, the sticky menu bar helps in quickly navigation through the page content</li>
+In addition, the sticky menu bar helps in quick navigation through the page content.</li>
 </ul>
 </ul>
 <li>Returning User</li>